August 2021 Silent Retreat will be held online.

 At the completion of this retreat, the participants should be able to:

-- To develop and expand the practice of a heartfelt embodied presence
+- To support and strengthen the practice of mindfulness

 Dinner: 5:30-6:30 pm